 In the end I did the sensible thing and changed the control method completely.
 I eliminated double taps and added little markers indicating where blocks could be placed.
 People started to play past the first level.

 As to how things will pan out now, it's too early to tell.
 A trickle of people are finding the game, and it has been played in unlikely places all around the world.
+I'm into marketing now, and it's an eye opener.
 In a couple of months I will post an update on what happened next in the life of Coolant Crisis.

 Working in a team is usually great - and you can achieve so much more; yet there's supreme satisfaction in building something all of your own.
 There's lots to do; a solo indie developer has to wear a lot of different hats - designer, programmer, tester, composer, marketer, trilby.
 I learned a lot.

 But is it finished?
 A personal labour of love is difficult to let go.
-There's always something to be improved.
+Especially when there are so many parts that aren't perfect.
 Maybe in a few months I'll have a new obsession, but for now I've got some new ideas to try out.

 So did I meet any of my objectives?
 Judge for yourself: